erwanrh/ML_Python-Music_Classification/README.md

 So, we decided to improve this dataset by adding new songs and new genres using webscrapping on YouTube.
 To do that, we chose some well-known labelled playlist on YouTube to add songs in existing genres and to add new genres.

+Here is the examples of four songs from four different genres.
 ![alt text](Python/Outputs/waveforms.png "Waveplot visualization of 4 different-genre musical extracts")

 ### Extracting features from audio files